 To add some greeneries place plant pots of different cacti, and milkweeds on the surface of the enclosure wall.
 Provide a hiding spot for some privacy of your li’l buddies and the most important lamp over the enclosure.

-13. Extended Loft Enclosure
+13. Extended Loft tortoise Enclosure

 Materials | Coconut fiber, basking rock, Clay pot, twigs, grass, ramp, lamp, etc |